-- Cooperate with the bus driver. - The bus driver is authorized to assign seats. - Remain seated, facing the front of the bus, holding your belongings in your lap. - Respect the rights and safety of others. - Observe classroom conduct. - Refrain from using loud voices, profanity and/or obscene gestures.

-- Maintain silence at railroad crossings.

-- Do not engage the driver in conversation or distract the drive during loading and unloading.

-- Do not eat on the bus.

-- Keep the bus clean.

-- Do not vape or use tobacco products.

-- Keep head, hands and feet inside the bus.

-- Do not fight, push, of shove.

-- Do not tamper with or damage bus equipment.
+- Cooperate with the bus driver. - The bus driver is authorized to assign seats. - Remain seated, facing the front of the bus, holding your belongings in your lap. - Refrain from using loud voices, profanity and/or obscene gestures. - Maintain silence at railroad crossings. - Do not engage the driver in conversation or distract the driver during loading and unloading. - Do not eat on the bus. - Keep the bus clean. - Do not vape or use tobacco products. - Keep your head, hands and feet inside the bus. - Do not fight, push, or shove. - Do not tamper with or damage the bus equipment.